Jun 2013 Update: I've made the switch to Android. More info can be found here!

 Because I preferred coding in VS/C# so much, I started work on a Windows Phone 7 game in my spare time.
 I even got a few colleagues to join in by creating their own games, as part of an XNA coding competition.
 Most of these guys had never even coded C#, never mind written a game!

 My game is called Badger Quest, and currently has a few playable levels.
-There are no videos online yet, but you can see how it looks from the background on the Twitter page.
 It'll be pretty similar to Mario, though played by tapping buttons on the screen to use your abilities (jump, turn, throw, slash, etc.) which are limited in number.